matthias1232/Plex-Playlist-to-TV-Stream/README.md

 # Plex Playlists to TV Channels for Kodi & TVHeadend
-Your Plex Playlists are now your private TV Channels, and they also generate EPG Data.
+Your Plex playlists are now your own private TV channels—complete with EPG data.

-All entries will be looped and repeated infinite.
-An EPG is included, everything is compatible with TVHeadend and Kodi.
+Each entry loops and repeats endlessly, creating a continuous stream.
+The included EPG is fully compatible with TVHeadend and Kodi.

-Host your favourite Series, Movies from Plex with your TVHeadend Server as self hosted private TV-Channel.
+Host your favorite series and movies from Plex on your TVHeadend server, turning them into a self-hosted, private TV channel.

 <img width="1911" height="884" alt="image" src="https://github.com/user-attachments/assets/e24ca50b-6dd5-4b74-b40b-125b77599944" />